Updating Search Anywhere Framework

 - Python 3.8+

-The remaining packages are included in a standard Python installation.
-A more detailed list of packages is provided below:
+The remaining packages are included in the standard Python installation.
+For a more detailed package list:

 - certifi==2023.7.22